 Federal Rent Checks Review

-The Federal Rent Checks website consists of a 51 minute video featuring D.R.
-Barton, Jr. Who basically says that millions of Americans can now collect $1,795 or more per month.
+In this case, the Federal Rent Checks website consists of a 51 minute video featuring D.R.
+Barton, Jr. Who basically says that millions of Americans can now apply for Federal Rent Checks and collect $1,795 or more per month from the US government.

-Anyway, the video is actually located on the Money Map Press website (pro.moneymappress.com/p/TMPRC2/PTMPU780).
+The video I watched was on the Money Map Press website.

-Which is a site that claims to provide subscribers with “analysis and actionable investing ideas” through their various investment newsletters.
+Money Map Press is a site that provides subscribers with “analysis and actionable investing ideas” through their various investment newsletters.
 And D.R.
 Barton, Jr. (the guy in the sales video) is part of the team who run this site.

 According to his Money Map Press profile page, D.R.
 Barton is “one of the most widely read financial coaches and a world-renowned authority on technical trading with 30 years’ experience”.
 He’s also a regular analyst on Fox Business, CNBC and Bloomberg Radio.

-In any case, D.R Barton published a book called “The 10-Minute Millionaire”, and he’s the creator of a newsletter called “The 10-Minute Millionaire Insider”.
-I mention this because this is really what this whole “Federal Rent Checks” thing is about.
+In any case, D.R Barton published a book called “The 10-Minute Millionaire”, and he’s also the creator of a Money Map Press newsletter called “The 10-Minute Millionaire Insider”.

 What Is “Federal Rent Checks” All About?